Courses

-For many students, the economic burden imposed by high tuition fees is the only thing stopping them from further pursuing their education at a postgraduate level.
+For many students, the economic burden imposed by high tuition fees is the only thing stopping them from pursuing their higher education at a postgraduate level.

 What kind of postgraduate course do I want to take?

-First of all, it’s important to know what kind of postgraduate course you wish to pursue, as funding options for each can be different.
-There are five types of postgraduate courses, some of which come with their own funding specific to their course:
+First, it’s important to know what kind of postgraduate course you wish to pursue, as funding options for each can be different.
+There are five types of postgraduate courses, some of which come with their own specific funding:

 Masters

-A Master’s course tends to last one academic year full-time or two years if taken part-time, and courses are either research-based or taught.
-Taught Masters degrees are often similar to undergraduate degrees, involving seminars, lectures and essay-writing.
+A master’s course tends to last one academic year full-time or two years if taken part-time, and courses are either research-based or taught.
+Taught master’s degrees are often like undergraduate degrees, involving seminars, lectures and essay-writing.

 PhD